lavafroth/opendotgit/README.md

 A (work in progress) simple Rust tool to download and extract source code from misconfigured open .git directories.

-For now, this is a glorified asynchronous `wget`.
-Git object and pack file inference is not yet implemented.
+For the blind case where a .git directory does not list its contents, references are fetched but pack file parsing and object file downloading is still a todo.